Aging is a phenomenon even the toughest of men can only hold off for so long. That begs the question, does chest hair go gray?

 When Does Chest Hair Go Gray?

 But this is a difficult one to answer.
-Every man is different, and genetics definitely does play a role.
+Every man is different, and genetics does seem to play a role.

-It’s quite impossible to predict, but the best indicator would probably be your elder family members.
+It’s impossible to predict, but an indicator would probably be your elder family members.
 If you really are curious, perhaps ask them to see when they started going gray.

 Does Chest Hair Go Gray When Head Hair Does?

 Not necessarily.
-In fact, it often doesn’t.
+In fact, it often doesn’t seem to.
 You’ll never really know which parts of your body will start to gray first.
-But it almost never happens all at the same time.

-It is very common to see a full head of jet black hair on the head, but with a tuft of graying hair on the chest or in the pubic region.
+It’s pretty common to see a full head of jet black hair on the head, but with a tuft of graying hair on the chest.

-So, you may be in a position where you’ll need to dye your chest hair or your pubic hair, but not your head hair.
-Don’t be alarmed by this.
+So, you may be in a position where you may feel the need to dye your chest hair, but not your head hair.

 What Does Gray Chest Hair Look Like?